-Selma van Staveren and Roberto Narcisi!
-Huge congrats to Selma van Staveren for winning the Audience Award.
-Roberto Narcisi is the winner of FameLab 2017 and will represent the Netherlands at the FameLab International Final held at Cheltenham Science Festival in June 2017.
+Selma van Staveren won the Audience Award with an engaging presentation about microplastics.
+Roberto Narcisi's passionate presentation about stem cells and cartilage repair convinced the jury.
+He is the winner of FameLab 2017 and represented the Netherlands at the FameLab International Final held at Cheltenham Science Festival in June 2017.
+Videos of all 12 FameLab Netherlands finalists are available on our vimeo channel.
 Photos of the FameLab Final at TivoliVredenburg are available on our Facebook page.

 Communicating science accessibly and attractively is an ever-growing priority for researchers worldwide.
 FameLab helps young scientists acquire valuable skills to communicate their work to non-scientific audiences.
 By doing so, researchers not only challenge common stereotypes of scientists, but also help to justify public funding for their research.

 FameLab started in the Netherlands in 2014 with two regional heats.
 Pádraic Flood was crowned as winner of the National FameLab Final as well as the International FameLab Final in Cheltenham with a presentation about photosynthesis.
 Take a look at the winning presentation and all other presentations of the 2014 FameLab Final.

 In the second year FameLab heats were held at 4 universities across the Netherlands.
 Marcia Goddard won both the NTR Audience Award and the FameLab 2015 overall prize with a moving talk about the neuroscience behind autism.
 All 3-minute presentations from the 10 Finalists are viewable on vimeo.
 Public broadcaster NTR and 'De Kennis van Nu' followed the 2015 FameLab finalists and made a TV programme about FameLab Netherlands.
 You can watch the journey of the finalists on De Kennis van Nu (broadcasted on NPO 2, 22 April 2015).